reneses/tela/tela-server/docs/API.md

 DELETE /auth
 ```

-- **Description**: Delete a session, as well as all the module tokens stores within it.
+- **Description**: Delete a session, as well as all the module tokens stores with it.
 - **Requires authorization**: Yes.
 - **Output**: Success message.